alexpyattaev/agave/docs/src/contributing/code-style.md

 for longer, it's a strong indicator that the reviewers aren't confident the change meets the quality standards of the codebase.
 You might consider closing it and coming back with smaller PRs and longer descriptions detailing what problem it solves and how it solves it.
-Old PRs will be marked stale and then closed automatically 7 days later.

 ### How to manage review feedback?